Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 the newly established capture is preserved.

-A captured node that is no longer live or no longer satisfies the active input state or modal boundary is invalidated by InputManager.
+A captured node that is no longer live or no longer satisfies the active input state or modal boundary is invalidated by InputSystem.

-19. Event System
+Event System
 The event system consists of:

 event_types.hpp